 Submissions are now closed for the CCEW 2021 illustrated poem contest.

 All poems must be no more than 40 words, and in one of the following styles to be considered: Haiku, Limerick, Ode, ABC poem, Free verse, End rhyme, and Blank verse.

-- Entries are judged based upon relevance to and incorporation of the NCW theme, word choice and imagery, colorful artwork, adherence to poem style, originality and creativity, and overall presentation.
+Entries are judged based upon relevance to and incorporation of the yearly theme (Protecting Our Planet through Chemistry), word choice and imagery, colorful artwork, adherence to poem style, originality and creativity, and overall presentation.

 All entries must be original works without aid from others.
 Physical drawings may be scanned or captured via camera and submitted to the online form.
 Illustrations may be created using crayons, watercolors, other types of paint, colored pencils, or markers.